Extending the Shell's Data Model

 Adding attributes to the shell is done in the shell’s shell-definition.yaml file.

-Let’s start by adding the Networking Type attribute from the standard.
+Let’s start by adding the VLAN Type attribute from the standard.
 Attributes that are included on the shell’s standard, like this attribute, need to be added to the

 capabilities section, under

 Let’s see how it looks on CloudShell.
 Install the shell:

 Log in to CloudShell Portal, and open the required domain to enable the Apps based on this cloud provider resource to be usable in this domain.
 In the Inventory dashboard, create a resource from the shell.

 The attribute is displayed in the resource’s Validation & Discovery page:

 Note that since the VLAN Type attribute is defined on the family, the attribute’s settings (possible values in this case) are inherited from the standard itself.
 The attribute’s name and type are required, but you can also set the attribute’s default value, description, and rules (

 tags property).
 For example: